A Summary of Our First Five Road Trips

 We decided we would return and come for a longer time next time.
 But we decided we would try the other large campground next time, for comparison purposes.

 Here is the latest picture of Colin, sent to us the day we were heading to see him!
-Look at that great smile!
+Look at his great smile!

 Colin is ready for his grandparents visits!